kckuei/hashmap-final-project/README.md

 * To get the insertion index/address for a value, we hash the key (e.g. string, struct, double, etc.) to obtain an integer value:
 	* `index = hash_func(key) % m`, where `m` is the capacity of the table.
 	* Note the mod is to wrap the hash result such that `index <= m`.
-* Hash functions
 * The desirable properties of a hash function are:
 	* Determinism - a given input always maps to the same hash value.
 	* Uniformity - the inputs should be mapped as evenly as possible over the output range (prime number sizes tend to yield more uniform mappings).
 	* Speed - the function should have a low computational burden.
 * A perfect hash function is one that results in no collisions;  in other words, every input gets a unique output.
 * A minimally perfect hash function is one that results in no collisions for a table size that equals exactly the number of elements.
 * A hash function that generates the same output for two different inputs results in a collision.
 * Two collision resolution approaches involve seperate chaining, and open addressing.
 * An important metric for hash table performance, tuning, and resizing determination is the load factor, defined as `λ=n/m`.
 	* `λ` = load factor